The Truth About WordPress Security

 WordPress:

-- Attack surface: Large (plugins, themes, PHP, database)
+- Attack surface: Large (plugins, themes, PHP, database, admin login, XML-RPC)

 Next.js on Vercel:

-- Attack surface: Minimal (static files, serverless functions)
+- Attack surface: Minimal (static files, optional serverless functions)

 - Risk: Lower by architecture

-This doesn't mean Next.js is unhackable — but the attack surface is fundamentally smaller.
+This doesn't mean Next.js is unhackable — but the structural security baseline is fundamentally different.

 The Bottom Line

-WordPress can be secure — if you maintain it.
+WordPress can be secure — if you maintain it consistently and correctly.

 That means:

-Need a security audit for your WordPress site?
-Let's take a look.
+Need a security audit for your WordPress site, or want to evaluate migration options?
+Book a strategy call.